-From P3 to P6, pupils will enter the ‘Master Artist Programme’ in which they learn in great depth about 2 famous artists every year.
-They are introduced to the lives and works of these artists.
-They are taught how to interpret and talk about the Artwork too.
-Finally, they create their own work after being inspired by the works of these master artists.
+From P3 to P6, pupils will enter the ‘Master Artist Program’ in which they master in great depth, 2 famous Artists every year.
+They are introduced to the life and works of these Artists, and taught how to interpret and talk about Artwork.
+Finally, they create their own work, inspired by the works of these master Artists.

-The Upper Primary pupils will get to experience a rigorous 10-15 hour Digital Art Programme whereby they learn about the creative software, photography and animation skills.
+The Upper Primary pupils also will get to experience a rigorous 10-15 hour Digital Art Program where they pick up software, photography and animation skills.

 Visual Art Club

-The Visual Art Club was set up in 2014 and aims to further nurture talented visual artists in the various aspects of Visual Art.
-Pupils get to try varied Art mediums whilst experiencing all the processes of Art-making, from conceptualisation, to planning and to the execution stage.
+The Visual Art Club was set up in 2014 and aims to further nurture talented Visual Artists in the various aspects of Visual Art.
+Pupils get to try out varied Art mediums whilst experiencing all processes of Art-making, from conceptualisation, to planning, and to execution.

 Pupils are also trained in Art appreciation and get a chance to appreciate real Artworks first hand through the club’s annual learning journey to the Singapore Art Museum.